 Majors who wish to enroll in the yearlong senior essay must apply for admission in their junior year.
 By the appropriate date, students should submit to the office of the DUS: (1) the yearlong senior essay prospectus form signed by a faculty adviser who has agreed to supervise the student during both terms of the senior year; and (2) a one-page statement describing the research project.
 Due to space constraints in PLSC 490, it is expected that no more than fifteen students will be admitted each term.

 The DUS and other members of the department can provide advice about departmental requirements, options within the major, requirements of two majors, study abroad, and other matters related to the major.
 Majors must secure written approval of their course selections each term from the DUS.
 All subsequent changes in a student's major program must also be approved.
-Although advisers (beyond the DUS and the senior essay adviser) are not formally assigned, students are encouraged to seek advice from other department faculty members who are knowledgable about their fields of interest.
+Although advisers (beyond the DUS and the senior essay adviser) are not formally assigned, students are encouraged to seek advice from other department faculty members who are knowledgeable about their fields of interest.
 Information on faculty interests can be found on the department website.

 Combined B.A./M.A. degree program Exceptionally able and well-prepared students may complete a course of study leading to the simultaneous award of the B.A. and M.A. degrees after eight terms of enrollment.
-See Academic Regulations, section K, Special Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees.”
+See Academic Regulations, section L, Special Academic Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees.”
 Interested students should consult the DUS prior to the sixth term of enrollment for specific requirements in Political Science.